 You will need to commit to paying your intern a training allowance which equates to the National Living Wage.

 You will also need to make a financial contribution to Creative Access either via our annual subscription packages, or one-off payments.
 More information available on enquiry.

-All media partners are expected to provide interns with a line manager, who they directly report to about their duties, and a senior-level mentor who can offer additional support and guidance, particularly around securing full time employment.
+All employer partners are expected to provide interns with a line manager, who they directly report to about their duties, and a senior-level mentor who can offer additional support and guidance, particularly around securing full time employment.